iluwatar/java-design-patterns/execute-around/README.md

 ## Intent of Execute Around Design Pattern

-Execute Around idiom frees the user from certain actions that should always be executed before and after the business method.
-A good example of this is resource allocation and deallocation leaving the user to specify only what to do with the resource.
+Real-world business applications often require executing necessary operations before and after the business method invocation.
+The Execute Around Pattern in Java provides a way to encapsulate these operations, enhancing code readability and reusability.

 ## Detailed Explanation of Execute Around Pattern with Real-World Examples